mrzinger/tello-deck/README.md

 ```

 ### Running in Gaming Mode
-If you want to run the app in Gaming Mode mode go to `/usr/local/bin/` (or the folder where the app is installed) in Dolphin, select `tello` executable, right click on the file and select "Add to Steam" menu item.
+To run in Gaming Mode, navigate to /usr/local/bin/ (or installation directory) in Dolphin, right-click the tello executable, and select "Add to Steam".

 ## Building on SteamDeck
 ### Disable read-only mode
-By default SteamDeck's root file system is read-only so after you create root credentials you have to disable it by running
+By default SteamDeck's root file system is read-only so after you create root credentials you have to disable it:
 ```bash
 sudo steamos-readonly disable
 ```